isc-projects/kea/doc/guide/dhcp4-srv.rst

        "client-classes": [
        {
            // We now need to tell Kea how to recognize when to use vendor space 25167.
-           // Usually we can use simple expression such as checking if the device
+           // Usually we can use a simple expression, such as checking if the device
-           // sent a vivso option with specific vendor-id, e.g.  "vendor[4491].exists"
+           // sent a vivso option with specific vendor-id, e.g. "vendor[4491].exists".
            // Unfortunately, Genexis is a bit unusual in this aspect, because it
            // doesn't send vivso.
-In this case we need to look into vendor class
+In this case we need to look into the vendor class
-           // (option code 60) and see if there's specific string that identifies
+           // (option code 60) and see if there's a specific string that identifies
            // the device.
            "name": "cpe_genexis",
            "test": "substring(option[60].hex,0,7) == 'HMC1000'",

            // Once the device is recognized, we want to send two options:
-           // the VIVSO option with vendor-id set to 25167 and a suboption 2.
+           // the vivso option with vendor-id set to 25167, and a suboption 2.
            "option-data": [
                {
                    "name": "vivso-suboptions",